Frequently Asked Quilling Questions

 What quilling tool do you use?

 My favorite Japanese precision tool has a super-fine slot... the center crimp that results from the slot is barely noticeable.
 You can read more about it here.
-The tool is not available via Etsy shop Quilling Maggie right now due to Covid shipping restrictions.
-A less expensive alternative is the JUYA fine-tip slotted tool that is sold singly via Etsy shop, CustomQuillingByLisa and in a set of four on Amazon.
+The tool is not available via Etsy shop Quilling Maggie right now due to shipping restrictions.
+A less expensive alternative is the JUYA fine-tip slotted tool that is sold via Etsy shop, CustomQuillingByLisa and in a set of four on Amazon.
 Quilled Creations makes a Savvy Slotted Tool that produces almost as small a crimp as the Japanese precision tool and JUYA tool.

 [EDIT March 2023: Motoko (Maggie) is still shipping the super-fine quilling tool worldwide, but Covid continues to cause delays so she has temporarily halted her Etsy shop.
 She can ship it privately via EMS to the U.S. for about $28.
 Alternatively, less expensive regular airmail has been taking about one month, but does not include tracking or insurance.
 Contact her at info@e-bison.co.jp to place an order.]